Champagne Toast Calculator

 Want to be on the safe side?
 Two dozen bottles will more than cover your toast, and as champagne is often bought by the half dozen, 18 is probably a good number to order for 100 people.

-How many drinking glasses do I need?
+How many drinking glasses do I need to hire?

 You’ll need glasses to drink from of course, so using our 100 people examples above, let’s lay out the glasses you’ll need for your event.